Deutsche Bank faces shareholder ire over legal disputes

-Last month, the bank said it had increased litigation provisions for regulatory and legal disputes to 2.4 billion euros ($3.1 billion) and that it had set aside a further 1.5 billion for contingent liabilities.

-Shareholders at the meeting on Thursday expressed dismay the decade-long battle with Kirch and his representatives was dragging on, as well as concern that managers were being distracted from running Germany’s biggest bank.
+FRANKFURT, April 11 (Reuters) - Shareholders heckled Deutsche Bank’s new leaders about the bank’s legal problems at a meeting on Thursday, fearing Germany’s flagship lender is becoming distracted by a flurry of scandals and investigations.

+Representatives of deceased media magnate Leo Kirch forced Deutsche Bank to convene an extraordinary shareholder meeting after contesting the resolutions of the annual general meeting (AGM) in 2012 as part of a long-running legal battle.

-“Enough is enough.
+Klaus Nieding, a lawyer representing DSW, Germany’s largest association for private investors said: “Enough is enough.
 Shareholder rights are being abused.
-A private vendetta is being carried out at the expense of all shareholders,” said Klaus Nieding, a lawyer representing DSW, Germany’s largest association for private investors.
+A private vendetta is being carried out at the expense of all shareholders.”

+Nieding urged representatives of the Kirch Group and Deutsche Bank’s leaders to resolve their dispute, which has been fought out in numerous courtrooms across Germany and the United States over the past decade.

 “Stop holding us all to ransom and resolve your dispute in court, not here,” Nieding said to general applause.